Garrett Hampson Player Props: Marlins vs. Braves

 Garrett Hampson At The Plate

-- Hampson has three doubles, a home run and a walk while hitting .250.
+- Hampson is hitting .267 with six doubles, a home run and two walks.

-- In six of 13 games this year (46.2%), Hampson has reached base safely via hit, and that includes multiple hits twice.
+- Hampson has picked up a hit in 50.0% of his 18 games this year, with more than one hit in 16.7% of those games.

-- He has gone deep in one of 13 games, and in 2.9% of his plate appearances.
+- He has homered in one of 18 games, and in 2% of his plate appearances.

-- In three games this season, Hampson has picked up an RBI, with more than one RBI once.
+- In four games this season, Hampson has picked up an RBI, with more than one RBI once.

-- He has scored in five games this season (38.5%), but has had no multi-run games.
+- He has scored in eight games this year (44.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.